 29. Tour Hue’s Imperial City in a Carriage

 Hue is often overlooked by many in a rush to get to beautiful Hoi An.
 Hue’s Imperial City is a great reason to stick around for a few days, as each step further inside the complex transports you back in time.
-If you have the budget, paying to tour the city inside a traditional (and elaborately decorated) horse and carriage is a real bucket list treat.

-Top tip: Bring lots of water as you will be wrecked walking here.
+Top Tip: Bring lots of water as you will be wrecked walking here.

 30. Go Quad Biking in Mui Ne

-The sand dunes of Mui Ne are hauntingly beautiful, a real contrast to the rolling green hills and rice paddies to be found in the rest of the country.
+The sand dunes of Mui Ne are hauntingly beautiful, a real contrast to the rolling green hills and rice paddies found in the rest of the country.
 If you show a photo of people cruising over sand dunes on ATV bikes and ask them to guess where the photo was taken, you can be sure they would never guess Vietnam!

 A few days in one of Vietnam’s least visited destinations is always a good idea, and if you’re looking for some adventure, sign up for a quad biking tour.
 Within a few minutes, you will be transported to a totally foreign landscape and will create memories you will never forget.